rives-io/riv/docs/developing-cartridges.md

 0.3.0
 ```

-We have introduced two new command line options here.
+We have introduced new command line options here.
 The `-quiet` makes RIVEMU less verbose because we just
 want to see an output from a command executed inside the machine.
 The `-no-window` makes RIVEMU never create a graphical window,
-because we want to just run a console application in this case.
+because we want to just run a console application in this case, that is, we won't be playing a cartridge.
 The `-sdk` without a filename will try to read the SDK filesystem from `RIVEMU_SDK` environment variable.
 The `-exec /usr/lib/libriv.so version` will execute a command to check the `libriv` version in the OS.